 Leverage Your Surroundings

-Whether you’ve created a snowshoeing trail in the surrounding woodlands, or you’re the owner of a working farm, as a property owner, you have an opportunity to consider what’s special about your natural surroundings that might appeal to visitors.
-If you’re an established business like a farm, consider what aspects of your farm might draw visitors in.
+No matter the size of your land or occupation, you have an opportunity to consider what’s special about your natural surroundings that might appeal to visitors.
+If you’re an established business like a working farm, consider what aspects of your farm might draw visitors in.
 If you’re a landowner considering how to best monetize your land, complete a competitive analysis in the surrounding area—what could you create and offer that would be distinctive to your local area and help people connect with nature?

-Crossing Creek Farm started as a farm with an RV hookup and expanded from there to become a full rural retreat campground by adding additional RV and glamping sites.
-They’re even in the process of adding a dog park.
-They also got creative about how to better incorporate the land into their offerings.
+Elizabeth Stuart, owner of Crossing Creeks Farm campground in Shelbyville, Tennessee, explains how her business started as a humble farm with an RV hookup.
+They’ve since expanded to become a full rural retreat campground by adding additional RV sites, glamping sites, and even a dog park.
+Elizabeth also got creative with how to better incorporate their agricultural land into their camping offerings.

 Offer Authentic Experiences